YumekaMengjiaLYU/p8105_final.github.io/README.md

-#Maternal Mortality in the United States
+# Maternal Mortality in the United States

-##By Alicia Dagle, Mengjia Lyu, Clement Mugenzi, Michael Yan and Duzhi Zhao
+We are **Alicia Dagle, Mengjia Lyu, Clement Mugenzi, Michael Yan and Duzhi Zhao**. \

-Welcome to our project Github Page!
+*Welcome to our project Github Page!* :blush: